 Typically when you think of Cloves you might think of the common spice that is in most kitchens and you would be right.
 But what we don’t often think of is “Clove bud” the powerful medicinal herb with centuries of therapeutic use.
 Here we will discover the history and the research behind this incredible plant.

-We use cloves as part of our herbal detox program because of its anti-parasitic and soothing effects.
+We use Cloves as part of our Ultimate Herbal Detox program because of its anti-parasitic and soothing effects.

 Cloves are the aromatic flower buds of a tree in the family Myrtaceae.
 Clove (Syzygium aromaticum) is one of the world’s most valuable spices and has been used for centuries as a food preservative and for many medicinal purposes.

-Clove is an important medicinal plant due to the wide range of pharmacological effects consolidated from traditional use for centuries and reported in literature.
-The employment of clove as analgesic have been reported since the 13th century for toothache, join pain and antispasmodic, eugenol being the main compound responsible for this activity.
+Clove is an important medicinal plant due to the wide range of pharmacological effects consolidated from traditional use for centuries and reported in the literature.
+The employment of Clove as an analgesic have been reported since the 13th century for toothache, joint pain, and as an antispasmodic, with eugenol being the main compound responsible for this activity.

-With regard to the phenolic acids, gallic acid is the compound found in highest concentration.
-Other phenolic acids found in clove are the caffeic, ferulic, elagic and salicylic acids.
-Flavonoids as kaempferol, quercetin and its derivates (glycosilated) are also found in clove in lower concentrations.
+With regard to the phenolic acids, gallic acid is the compound found in the highest concentration.
+Other phenolic acids found in Clove are the caffeic, ferulic, ellagic and salicylic acids.
+Flavonoids as kaempferol, quercetin and its derivatives (glycosylated) are also found in Clove in lower concentrations.